Bitcoin Lightning Wallets

 Wallet Breakdown

-Beginner Wallets - Wallets that are generally custodial, and maximise for an easy user experience.
+Custodial Beginner Wallets - These wallets are custodial, meaning you have an account, and the wallet provider holds bitcoin on your behalf.
 These are best for the user that is just getting started, and wants to explore with small amounts and learn the basics.

 Intermediate - Generally these are non-custodial wallets, and will come with some user experience trade-offs.
 Best for the user who already has some knowledge about how Bitcoin works, and wants to try something with better security and privacy.